Phyks/Multiwatch/README.md

 Multiwatcher
 ============

-Found out which services offer a given movie or show title across a matrix of localizations.
+Find out which services offer a given movie or show title across a matrix of localizations.

 Relies on data from [Justwatch.com](https://www.justwatch.com/).